algorhythmicdev/AlgoWeb/UI_UX_IMPROVEMENT_PLAN.md

 - Refined the `/products` hero to blend the halo variant with mission copy, action buttons, and spotlight Magnetic cards for NodeVoyage and Ideonautix using the shared gradient and badge tokens.
 - Rebuilt the live demo and catalog grids around the refreshed `os-window` glass surfaces with staggered reveals, feature pills, and palette-coordinated secondary links.
-- Shifted the closing CTA into a `MagneticTiltCard` shell so the section matches the glass-card cadence across consulting, community, and contact while keeping accessible reduced-motion fallbacks.
+- Shifted the closing CTA into a `MagneticTiltCard` shell so the section matches the os-window cadence across consulting, community, and contact while keeping accessible reduced-motion fallbacks.

-_Update 2025-10-14:_ Removed the legacy products showcase/CTA component wrappers in favour of the shared page implementation, introduced a reusable `.surface-panel` utility for feature rows, and retuned the demo preview to consume the glass-card variants so every `/products` surface now leans on the centralized translucent tokens.
+_Update 2025-10-14:_ Removed the legacy products showcase/CTA component wrappers in favour of the shared page implementation, introduced a reusable `.surface-panel` utility for feature rows, and retuned the demo preview to consume the os-window variants so every `/products` surface now leans on the centralized translucent tokens.

 ---